mlab-upenn/f110-vesc-docs/README.md

 Wire stripper

+Screwdrivers (flathead, including a teeny-tiny one for power terminals on the power board, Philips, etc)

 A mm-graded ruler, because god knows you won't be able to keep every part in its labeled bag

 (Potentially, a power drill and a .128 drill bit if you need to drill additional holes in the plastic chassis)